raspibolt/raspibolt/bonus/lightning/charge-lnd.md

   >                        path to config file
   ```

-* Create a simlink to the LND directory.
-Place it in the home directory of the "chargelnd" user to match the default LND directory used by charge-lnd (*i.e.* ~/.lnd)
+* Create a symlink to the LND directory.
+Place it in the home directory of the "chargelnd" user to match the default LND directory used by charge-lnd (*i.e.* `~/.lnd`)

   ```sh
   $ ln -s /data/lnd /home/chargelnd/.lnd
   ```

 * Display the link and check that they’re not shown in red (this would indicate an error)

   ```sh